 How to develop GDPR-friendly artificial intelligence

-Like it or not, IT companies have to ensure all their processes are compliant with GDPR.
+Like it or not, IT companies have to ensure all their processes are compliant with the GDPR.
 Data processors and data controllers who violate this regulation will have to pay significant fines.
-Luckily, there are several ways of making AI compliant with GDPR.
+Luckily, there are several ways of making AI compliant with the GDPR.
 Take a look at these GDPR-friendly methods of AI development.

 We need to find a way to design and use machine learning algorithms in a way that is compliant with the GDPR, because they will generate value for both service providers and data subjects if done correctly.

 GANs (Generative Adversarial Networks).
 Today, the trend in AI development is to use less data more efficiently rather than to accumulate lots of data.
 A GAN reduces the need for training data by generating input data with the help of output data.
 Basically, with this method, we take the input and try to figure out what the output will look like.
 To achieve this, we need to train two neural networks: a generator and a discriminator.